 According to the Agency for Healthcare Research and Quality, more than 285,000 total hip replacements are performed each year in the United States.
 As many as 60 percent of patients who opt for hip replacement surgery will end up with clots in the deep veins, clots which pose a serious risk of death or disability.
 More conservative, cutting edge options for your hip pain are available.

 Hip complaints are a big reason people seek medical help and our office sees its share of patients suffering from some type of hip pain.
 A majority of hip pain results from recent or past injuries such as falls, sports injuries and motor vehicle accidents.
 Patients that suffer from acute or chronic hip pain don’t always have isolated direct hip involvement; in fact, rarely the hip joint itself is not the main contributor of the pain.
-Pain can often be caused by narrowing disc space in the low back and areas like lumbosacral joint, sacroiliac regions, piriformis muscle and bursas.
+Narrowing disc space in the low back and areas like lumbosacral joint, sacroiliac regions, piriformis muscle and bursas cause pain.
 If these secondary areas are ignored, total resolution of the pain in unlikely.

 Anatomy of the Hip

-The hip joint is labeled as a ball and socket joint much like the shoulder.
-The ball portion is made up of the top (head) of the thighbone (femur) and the socket is formed by an area of the pelvis called the acetabulum.
-Within the joint is a ring of cartilage called the labrum that surrounds the acetabulum and provides a smooth surface and forms a fluid seal for proper joint lubrication.
+The hip joint is a ball and socket joint much like the shoulder.
+The ball portion is made up of the top of the thighbone and the socket is formed by an area of the pelvis called the acetabulum.
+Within the joint is a ring of cartilage called the labrum.
+This surrounds the acetabulum and provides a smooth surface and forms a fluid seal for proper joint lubrication.
 Muscles, ligaments and tendons are responsible for keeping the joint stable and functioning pain free.

 Sciatica hip pain is an excruciating and often times debilitating condition that millions of people suffer from each year.
 Hip pain from sciatica is extremely common.
 The sciatic nerve begins in the lower back and runs through the buttock and hip to the foot.
 Several spinal disorders can produce nerve compression creating pain into the hip region with spinal stenosis and disc compression being the most common.